mich-yi/is310-coding-assignments/is310-coding-assignments/README.md

-# HELLO welcome to my coding assignments repo
+# hello! welcome to my coding assignments repo

 ## this is a subheading